 According to the BLS, the median pay for graphic designers in 2020 was $53,380 per year, or $25.66 per hour.
 These professionals create visual concepts to communicate various ideas, and they are typically work in publishing, public relations, advertising and specialized design services.
 For example, many corporations have on-staff graphic designers who focus on marketing products and services through visual work.

 To become a graphic designer, you’ll want to earn a bachelor’s degree in graphic design.
-After completing your general education requirements, you’ll delve into graphic design coursework involving topics like design theory, motion graphics, portfolio development, interactive publishing and photography.
+After completing your general education requirements, you’ll delve into graphic design college majors coursework involving topics like design theory, motion graphics, portfolio development, interactive publishing and photography.